cbracher69/PD-Learn/README.md

 	Methods to facilitate statistical genome analysis using the PLINK utility.
 (Results to be implemented into the data at a later point.)

 *	*PPMI Graphics Library*<br>
-	Methods to render one- and two-dimensional data plots as .png images
+	Methods to render one- and two-dimensional data plots as .png images.

 *	*PPMI Learn*<br>
-	Machine learning support for the core module
+	Machine learning support for the core module.

 *	*PPMI Statistics Core*<br>
 	Elements of the module responsible for data selection and analysis, communication with the user interface.